Caring for your curtains

 Why caring for your curtains is important

-So, you’ve just had brand-new curtains installed in your establishment, they’re looking great and the staff and residents alike are happy with them!
-However, that’s not the end of it.
-Curtains need to be looked after to ensure they stay looking just as good as the day they were installed.
+So, you’ve just had brand-new curtains installed in your establishment, they’re looking great and the staff and residents are happy with them.
+Hooray!

 In the contract sector (that’s really any establishment that deals in accommodation), caring for your curtains is a must.
 Not entirely sure what “caring” for them involves?
 Then read on to find out…